-Kate Scott has written over 25 books for Oxford University Press, Pearson, HarperCollins, Hodder and Piccadilly Press.
+Kate Scott has written over 25 books for Penguin Random House, Oxford University Press, Pearson, HarperCollins, Hodder and Piccadilly Press.
 Her books have been translated into several languages.
 Kate Scott’s latest books, published by Piccadilly Press, are Giant and Just Jack (for the 8–12s).
 The first book in Kate’s Spies in Disguise series, Boy in Tights, won a Lancashire Fantastic Book Award.
-Giant has been nominated, long- and short-listed for four regional awards.
+Giant has been nominated, long- and short-listed for four regional awards and Just Jack has been shortlisted for two awards to date.
 As well as a children’s author, Kate is a scriptwriter who has written over 40 scripts for children’s television, including the flagship shows CHUGGINGTON and BIG AND SMALL.
 Kate is also a published poet and a playwright whose work has been performed at the Kings Place, London, Salisbury Festival, Salisbury Theatre Studio and at the Pleasance Theatre in London.
 She has taught creative writing and is an editor and consultant for books, TV and film.

 A selection of feedback from schools

 ‘Perfectly pitched.
 Held the children’s interest for the whole time.
 Literacy has never been such fun!’
 Loders Primary School